fbngrm/zombie-driver/README.md

 ## Usage
 Makefiles are provided which should be used to test, build and run the services separately or all at once.
 The services and backing services are started in a docker container.
-The configuration resides in the (docker-compose file)[https://github.com/heetch/FabianG-technical-test/blob/development/docker-compose.yaml].
+The configuration resides in the [docker-compose file](https://github.com/heetch/FabianG-technical-test/blob/development/docker-compose.yaml).
 The Dockerfiles used to build images are located in the project root.